GeorgeEngineering/solve-r-us/solve-r-us-service/GIT.md

 ## Committing the changes
-git commit -m "SOLVE-R-US-0001 - Adding the basic functionality for the backend"
+git commit -m "SOLVE-R-US-0001 - Adding the basic functionality for the backend" git commit -m "SOLVE-R-US-0001 - Changing the structure of the project"

 ## Pushing the changes to the remote repository
 git push